chahakshahcs5/cloudpilot-mail/README.md

    ```bash
    npm run build
    ```
-   *The compiled extension will be output to the `dist/` directory.*
+   *The compiled extension assets (JS, CSS, HTML, manifest) will be generated in `dist/`.*

-4. For development with auto-rebuild on file change:
+4. For development with auto-rebuild on file changes:
    ```bash
    npm run watch
    ```